bqth29/simulated-bifurcation-algorithm/README.md

         self.Q = self.matrix
 ```

-> 🔎 You can check [Andrew Lucas' paper](https://arxiv.org/pdf/1302.5843.pdf) on Ising formulations of NP-complete and NP-hard problems, including all of Karp's 21 NP-complete problems.
+> You can check Andrew Lucas' paper on Ising formulations of NP-complete and NP-hard problems, including all of Karp's 21 NP-complete problems.
+>
+> 🔎 Lucas, A. (2014).
+Ising formulations of many NP problems. *Frontiers in physics, 2*, 5.

 ## 🔗 Cite this work